Rabeprazole (as sodium) enteric coated tablets

 Do not take this medicine if you have an allergy to:

-any other similar medicines (such as other proton pump inhibitors - omeprazole, esomeprazole, lansoprazole, pantoprazole).
+other proton pump inhibitors (omeprazole, esomeprazole, lansoprazole, pantoprazole)

 swelling of the face, lips, tongue or other parts of the body